Taha-cmd/free-oke/README.md

 ## Motivation
 The goal of this project is mainly to mess around and learn more about Terraform, Kubernetes and different cloud providers.

+# :exclamation: IMPORTANT :exclamation:
+This is intended for development and experimenting only!
+The provisioned infrastructure does not follow security best practices!
+Avoid using sensitive data!

 ## Prerequisites:
 * oci cli & account
 * terraform